wulongict/SpectralArchive/README.md

 ## Source code installation

 ### Prerequisites
+This following command has been tested on Ubuntu 22.04.
+It does not compile on older versions because of the `cmake_minimum_required` parameter.
 CMake and gcc are reqired to compilation of C++ code.
 ```bash
 sudo apt update